vishnudorigundla/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ## AIM:

-To intetface an FSR(force sensitive resistor) and measure the force appiled indicate the change in force applied using LEDs.
+To interface an FSR(force sensitive resistor) and measure the force appiled indicate the change in force applied using LEDs.

 ### COMPONENTS REQUIRED:
 1. FSR  (force sensitive resistor)